learningequality/kolibri-docs/docs/manage/_reports.rst

 **Reports** tab (|reports| icon) allows you to gain insight into detailed real-time progress of the learners for single resources in lessons and quizzes assigned to them.

-Kolibri presents actionable reports for each lesson and quiz the learners assigned to class, together with the possibility to observe the progress by groups and individual learners.
+Kolibri presents actionable reports for each lesson and quiz the class learners have been assigned, together with the possibility to observe the progress by groups and individual learners.

 	.. figure:: img/class-reports.gif
 	  :alt: Open the Reports tab to track detailed learner progress